kamranayub/kamranayub.github.io/input/posts/2021-01-05-end-of-year-review.md

   - [Role of Indexing in RavenDB, MongoDB, and PostgreSQL](https://kamranicus.com/posts/2020-05-26-ravendb-indexing-mongodb-postgresql)
   - [What's New in RavenDB 5.0](https://ravendb.net/articles/whats-new-in-ravendb-50)
 - ❌ Migrate to Ghost for this blog
+  - No dice, I spent much less time on this blog and focused more on the DIY blog (see below!)
 - ❌ Speak at NDC MN and one other regional conference
-  - I actually spoke instead at MDC in May virtually and then the React Minneapolis user group and I did an ad-hoc talk at THAT.us conference
+  - I actually spoke instead [at MDC in May](https://bit.ly/StorybookForGameEnginesMDC2020) virtually and then the [React Minneapolis user group](https://www.meetup.com/React-Minneapolis-Meetup/events/270736371/) and I even did an ad-hoc talk at THAT.us conference

 ### Financial